 Hurricane season officially begun on June 1st.
 We know all too well how destructive hurricanes can be, from Hurricane Katrina that hit Louisiana in 2005 to Hurricane Harvey that struck the Texas in 2017.
 They cause damage through a variety of means, including winds that can exceed 155 miles per hour, tornadoes, and flooding.
 Slow moving hurricanes that hit mountain ranges can also trigger landslides, crushing anything in its path.
 The Atlantic hurricane season lasts from June to November, peaking in mid-August to late October.
 Since hurricane season recently started, here’s some important tips to keep in mind so you can be prepared.

 Start out by building an emergency kit: flashlights, bandages, batteries, water (one gallon per person, per day), non-perishable food, a can-opener, a radio, duct tape, and dust masks.
-A full list of recommended items can be found here.
 Gas powered generators can help maintain your refrigerator’s temperature, but NEVER use them in an enclosed space, even if there are windows and fans in use.

 Next, take note of your neighborhood surroundings, including the locations of dams or levees, your home’s elevation, and whether your home is in a flood prone location.
 Make plans to secure belongings, should you need to evacuate.
 Learn the evacuation routes for your community and take note of higher elevation locations.
 When a storm is expected, cover your windows with 5/8” marine plywood, pre-cut to fit your window frames, or invest in permanent storm shutters.
 If you reside or work in a high-rise structure, be prepared to take shelter at or below the 10th floor.

 Finally, make sure there is a clear family communication plan, should any of your family become separated during the storm.
 Make plans to contact each other by 2-way radio or meet at a prearranged location.